-Major change in trend US stocks, T-bonds, US Dollar
+Major change in trend US Stocks, T-bonds, US Dollar

-11/15 Recap: - The S&P opened with a 6 handle gap up and then traded another 8 handles higher, into a 9:39 AM high of the day.
-From that high, the S&P declined 24 handles into a 12:22 PM low of the day.
-From that low, the S&P rallied 12 handles into a 1:18 PM high.
-From that high, the S&P declined 9 handles into a 2:26 PM low.
-From that low, the S&P rallied 8 handles into a 3:27 PM high.
-From that high, the S&P declined 9 handles into a 3:50 PM low.
-From that low, the S&P bounced 7 handles into the close.
+11/17 Recap: - The S&P opened flat and then declined 17 handles into a 10:00 AM low of the day.
+From that low, the S&P zig zagged 17 handles into a 12:00 PM high of the day.
+From that high, the S&P declined 16 handles into a 12:33 PM low.
+From that low, the S&P rallied 11 handles into a 2:00 PM high.
+From that high, the S&P traded in about an 8 handle trading range, culminating with a high at 3:49 PM.
+From that high, the S&P declined7 handles into the close.

 The NOW Index is in the NEUTRAL ZONE.